-Classes may be cancelled due to poor weather conditions.
+Classes are typically conducted online on Zoom due to poor weather conditions.
+Your faculty will let you know if class is being moved to Zoom.
 The University may close due to extreme weather conditions.
 University closure occurs very rarely; class cancellation is more common and means that classes are not in session - but the campus remains open.

 Students may subscribe to be notified if school closes due to weather or campus emergencies via text message.
 Alerts are sent to both your cell phone and to your MavMAIL e-mail address.
 Text charges may apply.
-Students may subscribe at http://www.mnsu.edu/password
+Students may subscribe at https://app.mnsu.edu/staralertadmin/Account/Login?ReturnUrl=%2Fstaralertadmin